rajrana404/tippr./README.md

 The following **additional** features are implemented:

-- [x] Added split option using UIStepper, that allows user to split the total amount evenly between a group of people.
+- [x] Added split option using UIStepper, that allows user to split the tab evenly among group of people.

 ## Video Walkthrough